manavendradesai/GoChaseIt-RSE/README.md

 Outcomes -->

-- Designed a differential drive robot, with a camera and lidar, in URDF (Unified Robot Description Format) and housed it in a world different from that in Project 1.\
+- Designed a differential drive robot, with a camera and lidar, in URDF (Unified Robot Description Format) and housed it in a world different from that in Project 1
-- Added Gazebo plugins for the robot’s differential drive capability, lidar, and camera.\
+- Added Gazebo plugins for the robot’s differential drive capability, lidar, and camera

 Directory structure -->